Tortuga Foundation

 How to Apply

 The Tortuga Foundation does not have a public application process.
-The foundation only makes contributions to preselected charitable organizations and explicitly does not accept unsolicited requests for funds.
+The foundation only makes contributions to preselected charitable organisations and explicitly does not accept unsolicited requests for funds.

-This means that organizations cannot submit grant applications through an online portal, by mail, or through any other standard application method.
-Grants are awarded through trustee discretion to organizations that have been identified and selected by the foundation's board and leadership.
+This means that organisations cannot submit grant applications through an online portal, by mail, or through any other standard application method.
+Grants are awarded through trustee discretion to organisations that have been identified and selected by the foundation's board and leadership.

 Getting on Their Radar

-The foundation does not provide public guidance on how organizations can be considered for funding.
-Given the foundation's approach of supporting preselected organizations, grants are likely awarded based on:
+The foundation does not provide public guidance on how organisations can be considered for funding.
+Given the foundation's approach of supporting preselected organisations, grants are likely awarded based on:

-• Recommendations from trusted advisors and peer foundations
+- Recommendations from trusted advisers and peer foundations

 The foundation's executive director, Karen Harris, has extensive networks in the clean energy, climate policy, and conservation sectors from her previous roles at the John Merck Fund and through her consulting work, which may inform the foundation's grantmaking decisions.